 There is a separate children’s garden which not only provides entertainment but also teaches with interactive exhibits on solar energy, windmill power etc. The whole thing is based on sustainability and promotes eco-awareness to a new generation in a fun way.
 Adding to the crunch granola feel is the little peace garden.

 There are also lakes where you can take a paddle boat or a row boat out.
 These lakes were actually watering holes back in the days when the cattle barons would drive their cattle into Cheyenne for sale.
-During our visit, we saw lots of families.
-In fact, I think I saw more families at this botanical garden than usual because more traditional gardens are probably a bit boring for children.
-It’s hard to maintain a child’s interest in dozens of varieties of roses!
+During our visit, we saw lots of families at this botanical garden thanks to all its family-friendly aspects.
+In fact, botanic gardens are a wonderful low-key way to explore an area’s natural diversity when you have little kids in tow.

 We spent a lovely morning in this garden.
 In Cheyenne’s heat, it would be very easy to stay inside in air conditioning.
 This garden, however, lets the whole family enjoy fresh air and beautiful surroundings in a climate-challenged environment.